Metchain (MET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metchain Historical Price

-According to the latest data gathered on Metchain live price page, the current price of Metchain is 0.00700169USD.
-The circulating supply of Metchain(MET) is 15.51M MET , giving it a market capitalization of $108.60K.
+According to the latest data gathered on Metchain live price page, the current price of Metchain is 0.01180207USD.
+The circulating supply of Metchain(MET) is 15.51M MET , giving it a market capitalization of $183.06K.

 The Metchain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.